STAR-Laboratory/scale-srs/README.md

 <!-- TODO: Change the url after creating random GitHub repo -->
 * **Fetch the code**: `git clone https://github.com/STAR-Laboratory/scale-srs`
+* **Run the artifact**:

+			$ cd scale-srs/security_analysis/montecarlo-event/
+			$ ./run_artifact.sh
-* **Run the artifact**: `cd scale-srs/security_analysis/montecarlo-event; ./run_artifact.sh`.
-This command runs all the following steps (compile, execute, collate results, and generate the pdf file of Figure 6).
+These commands run all the following steps (compile, execute, collate results, and generate the pdf file of Figure 6).
 You may also follow these steps manually.
 ### Compile

 1. Compile the Event-driven Monte Carlo Code with the following steps